BEHAVIORAL LANDSCAPE ECOLOGY

 & CONSERVATION BIOLOGY

 I am an ecologist with a focus in field-based studies with conservation applications.
-I have a strong interest in questions at the intersection of landscape ecology and animal behavior (i.e., behavioral landscape ecology) such as animal movement ecology in heterogeneous and changing landscapes.
-In particular, I am excited about and motivated to understand the implications of research in behavioral landscape ecology for the conservation of special status species in the face of climate change and other anthropogenic environmental stressors.
+I have a strong interest in questions at the intersection of landscape ecology and animal behavior (i.e., behavioral landscape ecology), particularly (1) animal movement ecology in heterogeneous and changing spatiotemporal environments and (2) individual variation in the form of animal personalities.
+I am excited about and motivated to understand the implications of research in behavioral landscape ecology for the conservation of special status species in the face of climate change and other anthropogenic environmental stressors.

 ISO job opportunities

 After several years of working part-time on my Ph.D., I chose to graduate with a Master's degree instead and will be graduating this December!
 I am hoping to find a full-time position in the Asheville, NC area that combines my interests of biological field work, data analysis, project management, and environmental education/outreach.